Skip to main content Scroll Top

 Quick summary:

-The Budget Reconciliation Bill (named “One Big Beautiful Bill,” or OBBB), a sweeping legislative package of spending/revenue-related policy items, was signed into law by the president on July 4th, 2025.
+The Budget Reconciliation Bill (titled “One Big Beautiful Bill,” or OBBB), a sweeping legislative package of spending/revenue-related policy items, passed both houses of Congress and was then signed into law by the president on July 4th, 2025.

-In our June 2025 “Currents” issue, we highlighted certain environmentally alarming provisions pending in the OBBB prior to its enactment.
+In our June 2025 issue of Chattooga Currents, we highlighted certain environmentally alarming provisions pending in the OBBB prior to its enactment.
 Thankfully, one of the most shocking provisions, the threat of selling off public lands, caused so much outcry that it was removed from bill.
-Thank you to all who spoke out on that issue; we made a positive difference!
-Unfortunately, OBBB retained other provisions which will have negative implications on public land, like the national forests in the Chattooga River watershed.
+Unfortunately, OBBB retained other provisions which will have negative implications on public land like the national forests in the Chattooga River watershed.

 These include: